On the filthy metal interior,

 almost jumped out to get you.

-It would’ve been about six o’clock in the evening
+It was about six o’clock in the evening

 where you were.